munober/munober.github.io/docs/reading.markdown

 **2024**
 1. The Snowball: Warren Buffett and the Business of Life [Alice Schroeder]
 2. Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger [Charles T. Munger]
-3. Lord of the Flies [William Golding]
-4. The Brothers Karamazov [Constance Garnett]
+3. The Brothers Karamazov [Fyodor Dostoevsky]
-5. A time of Gifts [Patrick Leigh Fermor]
+4. A time of Gifts [Patrick Leigh Fermor]

 **2023**
 1. Skin in the Game [Nassim Nicholas Taleb]